looprock/megaphone/README.md

 ## What about centralizing the data?

-Megaphone can be used push data to any central store you'd like to use.
-The initial target will be zookeeper, but it could just as easily be pushed or pulled into a nosql, RDBMS, or other solution.
+Since anything can be used to poll data from zookeeper, it can be stored anywhere.
+If I ever have time I'd like to include some framework for adding reporting, but it's not on the current roadmap.

 ## How do I use Megaphone?
 Install the requirements with pip lile